Mar-Issah/JavaScript-Calculator/README.md

 # JavaScript Calculator

-A Calculator web app built with vanilla JavaScript
+A Calculator web app built with vanilla JavaScript.
+.
 This is a simple web application project mainly to practice my HTML5, CSS3 and JavaScript skills.

 ## About The Project